junwatu/ai-voice-note/blog/README.md

 ```shell
 npm run start
 ```

 By default the port running on 3000.
-Use this URL to open the AI Voice Note app
+Use this URL to open the AI Voice Note app:

 ```shell
 http://localhost:3000